Affiliate links on Android Authority may earn us a commission. Learn more.

 Should I use the Fitbit period tracker?

 One of the best arguments in favor of using Fitbit menstrual cycle tracking is convenience.
-If you already use Fitbit to track most of your health data and exercise, it makes sense to include female health data.
+If you already use Fitbit to track most of your health and exercise, it makes sense to keep all your data in one spot.
 Having access to all of this information in one place can be educational.
-Because Fitbit offers sleep and activity tracking, you can quickly check how your energy levels are affected by your cycle.
+For example, because Fitbit offers sleep and activity tracking, you can quickly check how your energy levels are affected by your cycle.

 Fitbit female health tracking is useful in many other ways, too, albeit more obvious ones.
 Being aware of your fertile window and ovulation days is essential when trying to conceive, while period predictions allow you to be prepared for unpleasant symptoms in advance.